top of page

 “This is great!
 I will keep using the app whenever I go to National Gallery of Singapore.
 I love that I don’t have to dig into my email inbox again to find my check-in ticket!”

 I have learned that the design process never stops.
-While listening to the users’ feedback, I get more ideas in improving the functionality of the app and how to make the whole experience better for the users.
+While getting the users’ feedback, I actually get more ideas in improving the functionality of the app and how to make the whole experience better for the users.

 Moving forward, I'll be conducting more research to find out the adoption rate of this new app and areas for improvement.